From the dawn of time, all business can be boiled down to one single thing. An offer. A quid pro quo.

-That being said, "more" works best when your offer is thin and needs a boost.
+That being said, "more" works best when your offer is straightforward, or thin and needs a boost.
 However, if your offer already has many (or more than ten) ways to customize their product or service, then you may also benefit from offering LESS.
 Option overload is real and freezes people into inaction.

 Make sure that you have your second offer ready to go immediately.

 The internet and the modern era of abundance have enabled global connectivity and other factors to drastically expand the social cause market.
 This can be seen in the (relatively) new business models such as one-for-one, employed by TOMS shoes and Warby Parker, where they "give one" to someone in need for every unit that they sell, or the similar business model where a company plants a tree or installs a well, or something for every unit sold.

 As the global middle class grows, many more people are willing and able to help those in need, to the point that these large businesses can grow rapidly, and new ones pop up every day.